 Comrade Brahdy was elected chairman, and Comformally demand from the Executive Committee delegates their purpose in calling the meeting, and if they refused to state it, that the meeting adjourn until the regular Branch meeting on Wednesday, May 14th.
 This motion was voted on by roll-call, twenty-seven being in favor and three against.
+In the name of the Branch, therefore, Comrade

-twenty-seven being in favor and three against.
 In the name of the Branch, therefore, Comrade Brahdy formally demanded from Beckerman that he state the purpose of the Executive Committee in calling the meeting.
 Beckerman flatly refused.
 The Chair then announced that since there was no business before the meeting, it should stand adjourned.
 Whereupon the Comrades left the hall.